nusolar/training-f23/src/pipeline/step-2/exercise.md

 first_half = unhexlify(first_half)
 second_half = unhexlify(second_half)
 ```

+Note that we could equivalently have chosen to `unhexlify` the whole message first, and then
+slice it into halves.

 Finally, we can use `unpack` to decode the bytes into little-endian floats (the `"<f"`
 given to `unpack` is a format specifier meaning little-endian 32-bit float; you can find